 The option for small and interlaced has been removed because the interlaced option creates a larger file, which conflicts with the need for a smaller file.
 Also, bandwidth has improved over the years to mostly negate the need for interlaced, especially for smaller files.

 Deep Upscale uses a deep learning neural network model to detect and preserve the essential details and textures in images when resizing, without introducing over-sharpening of prominent edges or smoothing out lower contrast details.

-In addition to skin tones and hair textures, the model improves preservation of harder-edged details like text and logos.
+In addition to skin tones and hair textures, the model improves the preservation of harder-edged details like text and logos.

 Deep Upscale can be accessed as a Technology Preview in the Image > Image Size dialog, selected as a resampling method.

-“Preserve Details 2.0” – Deep learning, image intelligent and gives better results in most cases.
+“Preserve Details 2.0” – Deep learning, image intelligent, and gives better results in most cases.

 Other Enhancements and Improvements to Photoshop CC 2018

 Besides a variety of bug fixes and tweaks around brush presets, there are two other changes of note that went in are as follows:

 - Improved performance of common blending and compositing operations

 - The Device Preview extension is no longer available.